DIAGNijmegen/oncology_ULS_AIMI/README.md

 ### Prerequisites for Testing
 - A trained nnUNet model.
 - Docker: See [docker.com](https://www.docker.com/get-started).
 We recommend using Docker Desktop in combination with the VSCode extension of Docker.
 If you have this, you just need to right click on a dockerfile to build the container instead of using the terminal.
+In Docker Desktop, you can then see your builds and interact with them.

 ### Setup for local testing
 1. Clone this repo locally.